nmluci/collegeArchives/README.md

-# collegeArchives
+# collegeStuff
-Repo solely made for archiving source codes made while in college
+Repository solely made for archiving all programs made for courseworks